-1. A Party may request in writing consultations with the other Party regarding an actual or proposed measure or any other matter that it considers might affect the operation of this Agreement.

-2. The consultations under paragraph 1 may address, inter alia, matters relating to:

-- (a) the implementation of this Agreement; or - (b) the interpretation or application of this Agreement.

-3. Further to consultations under this Article, the Parties may take an action as they may agree, including making and adopting rules supplementing the applicable arbitral rules under Section C of this Agreement.
+- 1. A Party may request in writing consultations with the other Party regarding an actual or proposed measure or any other matter that it considers might affect the operation of this Agreement. - 2.
+The consultations under paragraph 1 may address, inter alia, matters relating to: - a. the implementation of this Agreement; or - b. the interpretation or application of this Agreement. - 3.
+Further to consultations under this Article, the Parties may take an action as they may agree, including making and adopting rules supplementing the applicable arbitral rules under Section C (Settlement of Disputes between an Investor and the Host Party) of this Agreement.